iglabari/ClaraFold/README.md

 ## Training and evaluation (advanced use)

-If you would like to train ClaraFold from scratch or evaluate it on your own datasets, please refer to our companion repository: [ClaraFold-training (GitHub)](https://github.com/iglabari/ClaraFold-training.git)
+If you would like to train ClaraFold from scratch or evaluate it on your own datasets, please refer to: [ClaraFold-training (GitHub)](https://github.com/iglabari/ClaraFold/tree/main/clarafold-training-pipeline)

 This repository includes: